RagahTzy/RagahTzy/README.md

 - 👋 Hi, I’m @RagahTzy
 - Indonesia -
-- 👀 I’m interested in Game Development, and Web Development
+- 👀 I’m interested in Game Development, Web Development, and Cyber Security
 - 🌱 I’m currently learning C++, C#, HTML, CSS, JavaScript, and PHP.
-- I'm very beginner at coding, if you have criticism and suggestions please let me know
+- Beginner at coding, if you have criticism and suggestions please let me know
 - And my english is not very good
+- "Dikritik membuat saya makin berkembang, dihina membuat saya makin semangat"

 <!---
 RagahTzy/RagahTzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.